byme92g/byme92g/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning new stuff as always
 - 💞️ I’m looking to collaborate on any interesting project with PHP, C#, Java or Kotlin
-- 📫 How to reach me byme92g@gmail.com
+- 📫 How to reach me byme92g@gmail.com or byme92gca@gmail.com

 <!---
 byme92g/byme92g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.